Hospitality Accounting (CPE Course)

 Course Type: Downloaded PDF materials with online test

 This course describes the essential accounting for anyone in the hospitality industry, which includes hotels, restaurants, spas, and similar businesses.
-The course familiarizes the accountant with basic concepts and then addresses the various types of financial statements and the accounting needed to construct them.
-More detailed financial accounting topics include payroll, fixed assets, and payables.
+It familiarizes the accountant with basic concepts and then addresses the various types of financial statements and the accounting needed to construct them.
+More detailed accounting topics include payroll, fixed assets, and payables.
 There are also many managerial accounting topics, such as the construction of a budget, price formulation systems, cost-volume-profit analysis, and cash management.
+In short, the course prepares the accountant for any accounting issues likely to arise in the hospitality industry.

 Author: Steven Bragg